-&lt;sup>97 The doctrine of the beatific vision is the idea in Roman Catholicism of 'The clear, immediate, intuitive knowledge of God which results in heavenly bliss'.
+97 The doctrine of the beatific vision is the idea in Roman Catholicism of 'The clear, immediate, intuitive knowledge of God which results in heavenly bliss'.
 According to the definition of Pope Benedict XII in 1336, the blessed in heaven 'see the divine essence by an intuitive vision and face to face, so that the divine essence is known immediately, showing itself plainly, clearly, and openly, and not meditatively through any creature' - P. Stravinskas, ed., Catholic encyclopedia (Indiana: Our Sunday Visitor Books, 1991), 119-120.
 The beatific vision with its biblical basis in passages such as 1 Cor 13: 9-12 and I John 3:2 usually points towards the anticipated experience of the blessed in heaven - M.J.
 Erickson, Christian theology (Grand Rapids, MI: Baker, 1985), 1228.
 Rahner's use of this term also includes this futuristic understanding.
 Yet one suspects also that with his emphasis on direct, personal encounter with God that 'beatific vision' has an element of 'realised eschatology' in Rahner's mind.
 The way he uses the terms in these three chapters on mystery certainly hint at an experience of God, through the provision of the supernatural existential, that suggest the beatific vision penetrating the experience of the earth-dwelling believer.

-&lt;sup>98 Theological investigations, IV, 41.
+98 Theological investigations, IV, 41.

-&lt;sup>99 Ibid., 43.
+99 Ibid., 43.

 knowledge.
-For we are not saved by knowledge but by love; love and knowledge act together in a perichoretic dynamism with love as the primary force and ultimate goal of the relationship.
-In this sense, mystery is the primordial, eternal, loving presence by which humanity may be grasped and drawn into participation in the divine life which ultimately leads to consummation in the event of the beatific vision.
+For we are not saved by knowledge but by love', love and knowledge act together in a perichoretic dynamism with love as the primary force and ultimate goal of the relationship dynamism with love as the primary force and ultimate goal of the relationship dynamism with love as the primary force and ultimate goal of the relationship dynamism with participation in the divine life which ultimately leads to consummation in the event of the beatific vision.
 Such a vision reveals mystery as the source and goal of knowledge but cannot nor will not be defined by such.
 In this sense, the 'answers' to the mysteries of faith are not to be found in progressive cognitive enlightenment but in existential immersion in a divine love that defines and makes sense of the entire human journey in categories of meaning that cannot be expressed or explained in words; Rahner's theology of mystery clearly points towards an encounter with silence.

 In beginning with his appeal to the beatific vision as the basis for reframing the theological meaning of mystery, Rahner has the end in mind.
-In the second lecture, when he sketches the anthropological/theological basis for the possibility of encounter with mystery in the beatific vision (fleshed out earlier in this chapter), Rahner argues that the elevation of grace-which results in a divinised human existence orientated towards the beatific vision-does not eliminate mystery but makes its proximity possible.
+In the second lecture, when he sketches the anthropological/theological basis for the possibility of encounter with mystery in the beatific vision (fleshed out earlier in this chapter), Rahner argues that the elevation of grace-which results in a divinised human existence orientated towards the beatific vision-does not eliminate mystery but makes its proximity possible 104.
 God can be known by grace but never comprehended; mysteries are removed but not rationally resolved.
-Mystery is contemplated but never defined To illustrate his point Rahner contends that experiencing the Trinitarian life of God means no longer relying on a word or concept about the Trinity: in experiencing the Trinity the concept of the Trinity has been 'clearly understood' or made 'intelligible'.
-Though the mystery remains the mystery, questions of meaning and transcendence are 'answered' because in experiencing the Trinity, longing is fulfilled; human orientation towards divinity has been consummated.
+Mystery is contemplated but never defined 105 To illustrate his point Rahner contends that experiencing the Trinitarian life of God means no longer relying on a word or concept about the Trinity: in experiencing the Trinity the concept of the Trinity has been manifested in its own substance.
+This does not, however, mean that the Trinity has been 'clearly understood' or made 'intelligible' 106.
+Though the mystery remains the mystery, questions of meaning and transcendence are 'answered' because in experiencing the Trinity, longing is fulfilled; human orientation towards divinity has been consummated 107.